daletalley/dale-note-taker/README.md

 ## Front End

-Features of the front-end include:
+Features of the front end include:

 - A landing page directing to the notes interface.
 - An interactive note-taking section to write and view notes.